This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-- Holds its shape and finish well after repeated use and washing.
+- Holds shape and fabric integrity after repeated washing

 Cons